EVM Chains

 Router

-to handle deposits into and out of MAYAChain vaults.
-The Router is just a means for capturing token deposits and emitting memos
+The EVM Bifrost is different to others in that it uses a router to handle deposits into and out of MAYAChain vaults.
+The Router is just a means for capturing token deposits and emitting memos.

 The Router holds all ERC20s, but forwards ETH to the TSS vault.
 This allows the TSS Vault to call into the Router and pay gas to move token allowances to vaults.

-to spend is given on the Router.
+Instead of paying ERC20s to vault addresses, an allowance to spend is given on the Router.
 The depositing user gives this allowance to the Asgard vault.

-Additionally because of this, the Router is a permissionless contract with no special privileges (there is no owner
+Additionally because of this, the Router is a permissionless contract with no special privileges (there is no owner).

 The Router is necessary because the ERC20 standard has no "push" functionality, and no ability to attach native memos.
 The Router uses the transferFrom "pull" and emits an event with a memo string.